-These prospects are helped by the fact that ESTPs have a unique skill in noticing small changes in their environment.
-Be it a shift in facial expression, a new clothing style or different behavior, ESTPs are able to pick up on thoughts and motives where most types would be lucky to pick up anything more than a shift in mood or a factual discrepancy.
-ESTPs are likely to use these observations immediately, calling out the change and asking questions, often with little regard to the sensitivity of the person they’re interrogating – they should remember that not everyone wants the secrets behind their decisions broadcast.
+With perhaps the most perceptive, unfiltered view of any type, ESTPs have a unique skill in noticing small changes.
+Whether a shift in facial expression, a new clothing style, or a broken habit, people with this personality type pick up on hidden thoughts and motives where most types would be lucky to pick up anything specific at all.
+ESTPs use these observations immediately, calling out the change and asking questions, often with little regard for sensitivity.
+ESTPs should remember that not everyone wants their secrets and decisions broadcast.

 ESTPs are full of passion and energy, complimented by a rational, if sometimes distracted, mind.
 Inspiring, convincing and colorful, they are natural group leaders, pulling everyone along the path less traveled, bringing life and excitement everywhere they go.
 Putting these qualities to a constructive and rewarding end is ESTPs' true challenge.